Nature of Work:

-- A record of at least five years of university administrative experience at the dean level or higher, or as the head of a major academic unit.
+- A record of at least three years of university administrative leadership at the dean level or higher, or as the head of a major academic unit.

 - A strong record in undergraduate education and research and in developing and supporting graduate education.

-- A strong mentor and leader for both tenure-track and non- tenure-track faculty.
+- A strong mentor and leader for both tenure-track and Instructional, Research, and Clinical (IRC) faculty.

 - Demonstrated commitment to equity, diversity, and inclusiveness.

 - An understanding of the intersection of the roles of the faculty and the administration including faculty governance, creation of new programs, promoting a vision for research, and the development of innovative educational programs using multiple forms of delivery.